Private Equity Operating Partners share experiences

 The post-pandemic world provides a clean slate for reimagining operating models.
 While data and digital will continue to be key, the establishment of remote work models with the resulting spike in productivity, offers the opportunity to move away from traditional models and innovate a new approach.

 Typically, portfolio support groups comprise generalists covering all aspects of value creation.
 Even prior to the pandemic, two important gaps were evident in terms of skillsets.
-The first gap lay in in Digital and Advanced Analytics capabilities that are critical to helping portfolio companies evolve with changing consumer requirements.
+The first gap lay in Digital and Advanced Analytics capabilities that are critical to helping portfolio companies evolve with changing consumer requirements.
 And second lay in HR – recruitment and people development – skills necessary to strengthen the management team.
 A third gap became apparent in second half of 2020 with more people working from home – cybersecurity.
 As cyber intrusions became more common amongst portfolio companies during 2020, strengthening IT teams with security experts who can proactively identify and fix issues, became a top priority.

 To ensure sustained success, Operating Partners must go from being generalist, integration experts to digital leaders.
 How can they do this?
 Adding engineers, data scientists, data architects and UX experts is the answer.
-These specialists help liaise with the tech teams at portfolio companies to kickstart a project using best practices, provide advise on how they should leverage their data, or perform impact analysis.
+These specialists help liaise with the tech teams at portfolio companies to kickstart a project using best practices, provide advice on how they should leverage their data, or perform impact analysis.
 Creating a Center of Excellence is another way to offer portfolio companies the much-needed access to skilled resources and accelerate value creation.

 Driving successful B2B sales and go-to-market in the digital world requires entirely new techniques – from lead generation to close.
 For instance, as more decisions are made based on the digital footprint of information, it’s critical for portfolio companies to evolve and strengthen their content piece.
 Similarly, as B2C consumer behavior and expectations change, it’s important to re-captivate consumers when, where and how they want to consume a product or service.